 So let’s get started and take a look at 18 inspiring ideas and tips for topstitching.
 By the end of this post, I hope you’ll feel eager to add more to your own creations.

-1. A real practical use for topstitching is to control the edge of a garment, add a crispness and a professional finish..especially when combined with a proper turn of cloth on lapels for instance.
-You can learn more about ‘turn of cloth’ here and here
+1. A real practical use for topstitching is to control the edge of a garment and add a crispness and a professional finish..especially when combined with a proper turn of cloth on lapels for instance.
+You can learn more about what ‘turn of cloth’ is here

 3. Topstitching can be used purely for decoration and design details.